Laleh (singer): 2016–2021: , and Postcards

 While living in US, she wrote, recorded, and produced a new album, Kristaller ("Crystals"), with ten songs, five of which were in Swedish.
-The album's lead single, "Bara få va mig själv" ("Just be myself"), became Laleh's most successful release in Sweden, gaining 4x Platinum certification.
+The album's lead single, "Bara få va mig själv" ("Just be myself"), became Laleh's most successful release in Sweden, gaining 4× Platinum certification.
 The song was nominated for Song of the Year at the 2017 Grammis, whilst Laleh was nominated for Composer of the Year, won Producer of the Year for the second time in her career, and also won Pop of the Year for the album.
 In late 2016 she toured in Sweden, performing in indoor arenas, including selling out the Globen.
 Her show included a symphony orchestra.

 Two further studio albums were released in 2019 and 2020, Vänta! ("Wait!") and Postcards respectively.
 The latter is a collection of songs previously written and produced with established international artists in newly acoustic arrangements.

-2022-present: New record label and
+2022-present: New record label, and

 In 2022, Laleh established a new production company, publishing company, and label, Palang, which is the Persian word for Leopard.
 The company is backed by the Universal Music Group, marking the end of Laleh's relationship with Warner Music Sweden that had remained since her debut.
 Laleh has explained that the intention of the new company is to create a producer/songwriter hub supporting other Swedish artists, in particular women who are under-represented in pop music production.
 The first signing was Swedish duo Grandi.
 Laleh's first release under this new arrangement was the single "Leopard", followed by the album Vatten ("Water") on 25 March 2022, becoming her third number one on the Swedish album chart.

 On her 40th birthday in 2022, Laleh became the first Swedish female to headline the Ullevi stadium in Gothenburg.
 When the tickets were released, 15,000 were sold in the first hour.
 The concert, which featured orchestration from the Gothenburg Symphony Orchestra, was broadcast on SVT1 on 2 January 2023 and made available on SVT Play on 28 December 2022.
 An accompanying documentary directed by Sara Aren going behind the scenes of the concert preparations was also broadcast on SVT2 on 30 December 2022 under the title Laleh – välkommen hem (Laleh - Welcome Home).

 In the summer of 2023, Laleh will go on tour for the first time in four years, with a further concert at the Ullevi, alongside a similarly historic show at Tele2 Arena in Stockholm, once again becoming the first Swedish female solo act to headline at the venue.
+Laleh is scheduled to release her tenth studio album, Jag är, on 27 June 2025; on the same day, she will embark on a summer tour to mark 20 years as a recording artist.